Telemann-Museum

 Are there guided tours?

-The museum may offer guided tours, providing deeper insights into the exhibits and Telemann’s life.
-Check the official website for current offerings and schedules.
+Guided tours may be available, providing deeper insights into the exhibits and Telemann’s life.
+Check the official website for details.

 What’s the best time to visit?